Frequently Asked Questions

 Mine Approval in New Brunswick can typically take two months to one year depending on the complexity of the proposed mine operation and environmental issues and depending on the preparation of submissions to be reviewed.
 The Standing Committee on Mining on the Environment offers a one-window approach to mine approvals and facilitates reviews and approvals amongst different government agencies.

-The Minister of Energy and Resource Development controls the extraction of quarriable substances from Crown Land and that area of the shore that lies within three hundred metres above and three hundred metres below the ordinary high water mark through the Quarriable Substances Act and Regulation 93-92.
+The Minister of Natural Resources and Energy Development controls the extraction of quarriable substances from Crown Land and that area of the shore that lies within three hundred metres above and three hundred metres below the ordinary high water mark through the Quarriable Substances Act and Regulation 93-92.